codebude/QRCoder.Unity/README.md

 ![Demo animation](/Assets/QRCoder.Unity_demo.gif "Demo app from this repository")

 ### Preparation
-For use in Unity projects you should install the QRCoder.Unity via NuGet package manager for Unity3D.
-So, if not done, you should install [NuGet for Unity](https://github.com/GlitchEnzo/NuGetForUnity) first, before doing the next steps.
-(If you install the package via NuGet from Visual Studio/Monodevelop, Unity won't recognize the DLLs correctly.)
-After installation of NuGet for Unity, restart the Unity IDE.
+For use in Unity projects you should install the QRCoder.Unity library via *NuGet for Unity3D*-package manager.
+So (if not done already) you should install [NuGet for Unity](https://github.com/GlitchEnzo/NuGetForUnity) first, before doing the next steps.
+(If you install the QRCoder.Unity package via NuGet from Visual Studio/Monodevelop, Unity won't recognize the Dlls correctly.)
+After installation of *NuGet for Unity*, restart the Unity IDE.

 ### General usage
 To use QRCoder.Unity in an Unity project do the following steps:
 - Install the package `QRCoder.Unity` via NuGet for Unity package manager.
-(If it won't install, check the note for Linux/MacOS users in the next section.)
 - Add a new script (or edit an existing script).
 - Add the following using statements to the script's header section
 ```csharp